FIS Marathon Cup presented by Worldloppet

 - any athlete who has completed at least four races and finishes in the top 10 places in the overall ranking of the previous FIS Marathon Cup season for the first and second races of the running season.
 Thereafter, the updated current season’s ranking is valid.
 The ranking list for the Red Group will be updated after every second race (race two, race four, race six and so on) of the current season.

 - any athlete who has been the winner of a FIS Marathon Cup race during the previous 3 seasons (until completion of the fourth competition of the current season) and all the winners of a FIS Marathon Cup race during the current season.

 - any athlete currently seeded in the red group of the FIS World Cup.

-The OC of a FIS Marathon Cup Race will to give free entry fees and accommodations with full board, for three days to all athletes seeded in this Red Group.
+The OC of a FIS Marathon Cup Race will provide free entry fees and accommodations with full board for three days to all athletes seeded in the Red Group.

-As alternative the OC is free to pay 65,00 Euros per day for three days to the athlete.
+As an alternative the OC is free to pay 65,00 euros per day for three days to the athlete.